 Andrés Santa Cruz, General Manager Surnat

 Season.
 We will have this 2020 a production drop by around 20 compared to 2019.
 Some factors for this lower harvest are drought, problems with fruit that fell due to sunstrokes and probably a season with fewer fruits per tree.
-Fresh D’Agen plum – which was not previously on the radar – is consolidating as a product in China and that takes away some of the volume of dehydrated.
+Fresh D’Agen prunes – which was not previously on the radar – is consolidating as a product in China and that takes away some of the volume of dehydrated.
 In 5 years, Chile went from exporting 3,000 to 33,000 fresh tons in 2020.
 However, fresh prices have been more volatile than those of dehydration.

 Calibers.
 What is trending is that we have several seasons with an ever better caliber.
 We have a fruit with more pulp and more sweetness.

 Market.
-Plum has a higher consumption in the second half (more than 65 of exports occur in that period).
+Prunes has a higher consumption in the second half (more than 65 of exports occur in that period).
 I believe that despite the general uncertainty, with an operation that has not been normal, especially at the level of supermarkets and restaurants, we will have a better second semester in consumption.
-One thing that would eventually benefit dehydrated plum is that the snack segment could increase their demand since it is easy to consume, people are very much in their homes, and they do not want to be always cooking.
+One thing that would eventually benefit prunes is that the snack segment could increase their demand since it is easy to consume, people are very much in their homes, and they do not want to be always cooking.

 We must maintain the supply chain and to do so, we have received the support of the authorities.
 In Surnat, to maintain productive capacity at a normal level, we have taken several measures to avoid contagion in the company, we make working groups of less people, different shifts that allow to reduce contacts, distances on the selection lines with separation of 2 meters, among other measures.